G-computation and doubly robust standardisation for continuous-time data: a comparison with inverse probability weighting: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank the members of DIVAT and OFSEP Groups for their involvement in the study, the physicians who helped recruit patients and all patients who participated in this study.
-We also thank the clinical research associates who participated in the data collection.
-We also thank David Laplaud and Magali Giral for their clinical expertise.
+The authors would like to thank the members of DIVAT and OFSEP Groups for their involvement in the study, the physicians who helped recruit patients, the clinical research associates who participated in the data collection and all patients who participated in this study.
+We also thank David Laplaud and Magali Giral for their clinical expertise as well as Gabriel Danelian for language corrections.
 The analysis and interpretation of these data are the responsibility of the authors.
 This work was partially supported by a public grant overseen by the French National Research Agency (ANR) to create the Common Laboratory RISCA (Research in Informatic and Statistic for Cohort Analyses, {\tt{www.labcom-risca.com}}, reference: ANR-16-LCV1-0003-01) involving the development of Plug-Stat software.